CristianCantoro/wikiproxy/README.md

 # wikiproxy

 A Docker container to set up a proxy of Wikipedia using Caddy Server.
-Formerly also known as **wikiproxy**.
+Formerly known as **wikimirror**.

 Idea from [Matt Holt](https://twitter.com/mholt6/status/858356637937016832), the creator of [Caddy Server](https://caddyserver.com/).